LensPlaysGames/LensorOS/toolchain/README.md

 If you run into any issues, please let me know/make an issue on GitHub.
 I'll do my best to help you out.

-## Using the LensorOS toolchain
+## Using the LensorOS toolchain <a name="using-the-toolchain"></a>
-To build the kernel, it is required that the cross-compiler executable directory be added to your build system's `PATH` variable.
+In order for CMake and other build system tools to invoke the correct compiler, it is required that the `x86_64-lensor` cross-compiler binary executable directory be added to your build system's `PATH` variable.

 NOTE: Your build system refers to the system that the build tools reside on. \
 If using WSL, ensure you are adding to it's `$PATH`, **not** your host machine.

 #### Temporary
 ```bash